Meet Our Executive Team

 Mrs. Bottge White joined CDTC as an Early Steps Service Coordinator in 1997.
 Since then, she has also served as CDTC’s Director of Programs, responsible for the Medical Home programs for special needs clients; headed up the Electronic Medical Records implementation and was a key member of the steering committee that resulted in CDTC’s recent NCQA recognition as a Patient-Centered Medical Home

-Mrs. Bottge White was promoted to Associate Executive Director in 2018.
-In her current role, she is responsible for directing and overseeing the clinical staff as well as the care coordination programs that work closely with the clinical teams including medical social work services, health education, nutrition, and developmental evaluations provided to children with special healthcare needs (CSHCN).
+Mrs. Bottge White was promoted to Associate Executive Director in 2018 and to Administrator in late 2025.
+She is responsible for directing and overseeing the clinical staff as well as the care coordination programs that work closely with the clinical teams including medical social work services, health education, nutrition, and developmental evaluations provided to children with special healthcare needs (CSHCN).
 She will also continue to lead quality initiatives to enhance the services CDTC is able to offer to the community.

 Stewart Wechsler, M.Acc, CPA